AI + Motivational Interviewing

 𝗘𝘅𝗽𝗹𝗼𝗿𝗶𝗻𝗴 𝗔𝗺𝗯𝗶𝘃𝗮𝗹𝗲𝗻𝗰𝗲

-◾ "On one hand, you've mentioned your AI companion provides comfort when you're lonely.
-On the other hand, you've noticed you're declining more social invitations.
+◾ "On one hand, you've mentioned [this].
+On the other hand, you've noticed [that].
 Help me understand both sides."

 𝗘𝗹𝗶𝗰𝗶𝘁𝗶𝗻𝗴 𝗖𝗵𝗮𝗻𝗴𝗲 𝗧𝗮𝗹𝗸

-Rather than challenging AI use directly, invite clients to voice their own observations:
+Rather than challenging directly, invite voicing their own observations:

 𝗥𝗼𝗹𝗹𝗶𝗻𝗴 𝘄𝗶𝘁𝗵 𝗥𝗲𝘀𝗶𝘀𝘁𝗮𝗻𝗰𝗲

-◾ Try: "It sounds like this connection feels very real and important to you.
+◾ Try: "It sounds like [that] is really important to you.
 Tell me more about what makes it meaningful."